langroid/langroid/docs/blog/posts/langroid-knwoledge-graph.md

 comments: true
 ---

-## Knowledge graph-based RAG application with Langroid
+## Knowledge Graph-Based RAG Application with Langroid

-RAG is one of the most popular LLM applications to answer questions.
-Recently, knowledge graphs via Retrieval-Augmented Generation (RAG) is getting more attention.
-Langroid has a built-in a special agent Neo4jChatAgent.
-This agent incorporates a set of tools to facilitate the interactions with the graph database.
+RAG (Retrieval-Augmented Generation) is one of the most popular LLM (Language Learning Model) applications for answering questions.
+Recently, the incorporation of knowledge graphs into RAG has been gaining more attention.
+Therefore, Langroid introduces a special agent called Neo4jChatAgent, which integrates a suite of tools to enhance interactions with graph databases.

-### Built-in Support for Neo4j
+### Built-In Support for Neo4j

-Langroid's Neo4jChatAgent uses Neo4j graph database.
-Neo4jChatAgent' tools provide support to read and write from/to Neo4j graph database to answer ussers' questions.
+Langroid's Neo4jChatAgent leverages the Neo4j graph database.
+The tools provided by Neo4jChatAgent support reading from and writing to the Neo4j graph database to answer users' questions.
-These tools provide also the functionality to automatically generate necessary Cypher Queries to answer the questions.
-Thus, allevieating the overhead of learning a new query language to interact with graph database.
+Additionally, these tools can automatically generate necessary Cypher Queries, thereby reducing the need to learn a new query language for interacting with graph databases.

-Setting up a basic knowledge-graph based RAG chatbot is as simple as (assume Neo4j settings provided in .env):
+Setting up a basic knowledge graph-based RAG chatbot is straightforward (assuming Neo4j settings are provided in .env):

 ```python
 import langroid as lr